 Students in the program will receive a scholarship of 1,800 NIS per month, provided their compliance with the program requirements.
 The department is authorized to cease the scholarship if these requirements are not met.

-For counseling and guidance, it is recommended to contact Prof. Hila Jacobson, M.A. counselor:
+For counseling and guidance, please contact Prof. Omri Abend, M.A. advisor: firstname.lastname@example.org

 We are happy to assist you with any questions.